-The Emergency Medical Services Department includes approximately 80 paramedics and EMTs who provide critical care transport service from community hospitals to Stony Brook University Medical Center.
+The Emergency Medical Services Department includes approximately 80 paramedics and EMTs who provide critical care transport service from community hospitals to Stony Brook University Hospital.
 Many of these patients are in need of advanced services not provided by the smaller community hospitals.
 The department staffs 12 critical care ambulances located at SBUMC and on the east end of Long Island.
 Approximately 9,000 patients are transported each year.

 SBUMC EMS paramedics staff the Suffolk County medevac helicopters located in the east and west portions of the county.
 The east base is staffed 16 hours a day and the west base is staffed 24 hours a day.
 The paramedics provide medical care on the Suffolk County Police Department’s four aircraft.
 Approximately 450 medevac flights are completed each year.

 Online medical control for Suffolk County’s volunteer ambulance services is provided by the EMS department.
 At least one medical control operator/paramedic is on duty 24 hours a day to facilitate communication with the on duty medical control physician.
 The medical control center is located adjacent to the transfer center in the Emergency Department allowing for the rapid exchange of information between the two areas.
 Medical control handles approximately 30,000 requests for online medical direction per year.